Chapter 10 : Yule Tidings

 "She's here with Sirius!"
 Lynn whispered excitedly and Lily's eyes widened.

 "Really?
-What happened?" she demanded of me.
+How did that happen?" she demanded of me.

 "Jane, you need to learn how to tell stories properly.
 I want every detail," Lynn linked her arm in mine.
 My eyes snapped to Octavius, silently pleading with him to get me out of this, but he just shrugged.